Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Normal surfaces in , and binary codes of nodal surfaces

 This cubic surface is remarkable, since it has 3 singular points with Milnor number $2$ (locally isomorphic to the singularity $ x_1 x_2 = x_3^3$), and $3 \cdot 2 = 6$ is bigger than the maximum number of singular points that a normal cubic can have, which equals to $4$.

-For each normal cubic surface $Y$, which is not the cone over a smooth cubic curve, its singularities are rational double points, hence the sum $m : = Milnor (Y)$ of the Milnor numbers of the singular points equals the number of the exceptional $(-2)$-curves appearing in the resolution $\tilde{Y}$; since $\tilde{Y}$ is the blow up of the plane in 6 points, the rank of $H^2(\tilde{Y}, \ZZ)$ is at most 7, hence (these $(-2)$-curves being numerically independent, see \cite{artin}) $ Milnor(3) \leq 6$.
+For each normal cubic surface $Y$, which is not the cone over a smooth cubic curve, its singularities are rational double points, hence the sum $m : = Milnor (Y)$ of the Milnor numbers of the singular points equals the number of the exceptional $(-2)$-curves appearing in the resolution $\tilde{Y}$; since $\tilde{Y}$ is the blow up of the plane in 6 points, the rank of $H^2(\tilde{Y}, \ZZ)$ is at most 7, hence (these $(-2)$-curves being numerically independent, see \cite{artin}) $ Milnor(3) \leq 6$, and equality is attained in this example.

 \end{ex}

 \begin{ex}(The Cayley cubic) A normal cubic can have at most 4 singular points, and if it does have 4 singular points, then it is projectively equivalent to the Cayley cubic $Y : = \{ \s_3(x_0, x_1, x_2, x_3) = 0\}$, where $\s_3$ is the third elementary symmetric function (the four singular points are the 4 coordinate points). \end{ex}